majstomphorst/fireApp-pset06/AUDIT.md

   — MessageViewController.​viewWillAppear(Bool)
       starts at line 18 in fireApp-pset06/​MessageViewController.​swift
 ```
-Better code hub wants at most 15 lines of code.<br>
+Better code hub wants at most 15 lines of code.
-The first complaint is vaild its a bit long.
-I could create a function to ride the data to the firebase database but i down't see the point.
-In my opinion its clear how it works and a function Won't significantly improve the code.
+The first complaint is valid, because the code is in fact a bit (too) long.
+I could create a function to write the data to the firebase database but I did not see the point.
+In my opinion it is clear how it(the code) works and a function  would not significantly improve the code.

-Better code hub want at most 15 lines of code.<br>
+Better code hub wants requires at most 15 lines of code.
-The second complaint is about 16 lines of Code.
+The second complaint is about 16 lines of Code

 # Screenshots
 ## Screenshot - 01 - audit task list